Kistler-Group/sdbus-cpp/docs/using-sdbus-c++.md

 }
 ```

-We establish a D-Bus sytem connection and request `org.sdbuscpp.concatenator` D-Bus name on it.
+We establish a D-Bus system connection and request `org.sdbuscpp.concatenator` D-Bus name on it.
 This name will be used by D-Bus clients to find the service.
 We then create an object with path `/org/sdbuscpp/concatenator` on this connection.
 We register  interfaces, its methods, signals that the object provides, and, through `finishRegistration()`, export the object (i.e., make it visible to clients) on the bus.
 Then we need to make sure to run the event loop upon the connection, which handles all incoming, outgoing and other requests.

 The callback for any D-Bus object method on this level is any callable of signature `void(sdbus::MethodCall call)`.
 The `call` parameter is the incoming method call message.
 We need to deserialize our method input arguments from it.
 Then we can invoke the logic of the method and get the results.
 Then for the given `call`, we create a `reply` message, pack results into it and send it back to the caller through `send()`.
 (If we had a void-returning method, we'd just send an empty `reply` back.)
 We also fire a signal with the results.
 To do this, we need to create a signal message via object's `createSignal()`, serialize the results into it, and then send it out to subscribers by invoking object's `emitSignal()`.